-Honeybee is currently dispensing controlled medications to 17 states: Alaska, Arizona, California, Colorado, Idaho, Iowa, Florida, Maine, Massachusetts, Nevada, New York, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia.
+Honeybee is currently dispensing controlled medications to 26 states: Alaska, Arizona, California, Colorado, Florida, Idaho, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New York, North Carolina, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.

 We plan on dispensing controlled substances in all other states we serve soon, so keep checking back with us if your state isn’t listed above.

 Honeybee carries a selection of Schedule III, IV, or V medications.
 We do not dispense any Schedule I or II substances.
 To see if we carry your medication(s), head to the search bar at honeybeehealth.com at the top and type your medication name.